-Arguments in favor of the Pentax K-1:
+Advantages of the Pentax K-1:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - More compact: Is smaller (137x110mm vs 146x124mm) and will fit more readily into a bag.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.